 National Student Clearinghouse Research Center’s Update on Transfer Students

 COVID-19’s resurgence in late 2020, coupled with its disproportionate economic and health impacts on disadvantaged populations in the U.S. made navigating traditional transfer options even more difficult.
 While many four-year colleges expressed the need for facilitating transfer in an effort to maintain enrollment and improve diversity amidst the pandemic, the scope and impact of the efforts have proved to be limited.
 Our fall 2020 reporting in this series shows that student mobility declined at all institution types, particularly among Black and Latinx students.

 Recognizing the urgency of COVID-19’s impact on students and institutions, the Research Center disseminates rapid response information and context for the education community and individual learners seeking to understand how the pandemic is changing transfer pathways across higher education over the next two years.
 The transfer pathways considered are defined broadly to include upward, lateral, and reverse transfer.

 Informed by these data, campus, state, and national leaders will be better able to adapt and plan in the months and years ahead to deliver educational opportunities for students they serve, particularly the most vulnerable student populations.
 This series is created with support from Ascendium Education Group and ECMC Foundation.

-Student Transfer and Mobility in Fall 2020 Compared to Fall 2019
+Student Transfer and Mobility in Spring 2021 Compared to Spring 2020

-Navigate details for different institutions and students using the tabs at the top of the dashboard.
+Navigate details for different data years and students using the tabs at the top of the dashboard.